Chef's SpecialThe Confident Communicator

 Tools

-Stanford d.school Design Thinking · Designing for Growth framework · Miro · Canva · Google Forms · In-person coaching
+Stanford d.school Design Thinking (Brown, 2008) · Designing for Growth framework · Miro · Canva · Google Forms · In-person coaching

 Project brief